mastrojs/mastrojs.github.io/data/guide/setup.md

 ![](/assets/vscode-extensions.png)

 Done?
 Congrats, you're all set up now!
-You can switch back to the _Explorer_ view (the topmost icon in the activity bar on the left) to finally write some HTML.
+You can switch back to the _Explorer_ view by clicking the topmost icon ⧉ in the activity bar on the left.
+Now you should see your files and folders again.
+Next up, finally write some HTML!